Take a ‘Day Drinking With Seth Meyers’–Inspired Bar Crawl Through NYC

-Just because you’re not the Emmy-winning host of a hit late-night TV show doesn’t mean you can’t drink like one.
-Since 2015, Seth Meyers has made a habit of taking his show on the road—sometimes right across the street from his studio—and getting tipsy (ok, often downright shitfaced) on the job to go “Day Drinking.”
+Just because you’re not the Emmy-winning host of an NBC late-night TV show doesn’t mean you can’t drink like one.
+Since 2015, Seth Meyers has made a habit of taking his show on the road—sometimes right across the street from his studio—and getting tipsy (OK, often downright sh*tfaced) on the job to go “Day Drinking.”

-Over the years, Meyers has roped everyone from his mom to Kristen Stewart into joining him for the popular segment.
-If you want to follow in his footsteps (minus the Oscar-nominated actor or Grammy-winning artist as your partner in crime), here’s a complete rundown of all places that have lured the Late Night host from behind his desk to behind their bars to do some “Day Drinking.”
+Over the years, Meyers has roped everyone from his mom to Sabrina Carpenter into joining him for the popular segment.
+If you want to follow in his footsteps (minus the Oscar-nominated actor or Grammy-winning artist as your partner in crime), here’s a complete rundown of all the places that have lured the Late Night host from behind his desk to behind their bars to do some “Day Drinking.”

 Pig ’N’ Whistle Public House (pigpubnyc.com)